 Warm or cool positions with good air circulation are fine.
 Keep at 45º to 55º F. in winter.

 Jade plants like to be root-bound and can stay in the same pot for years, while replacing some surface soil annually.
-The proper, quick-draining, soil, however, is essential.
+The proper, quick-draining soil, however, is essential.
 Soil should resemble the loose, free-draining mixture of a succulent's native habitat.
 Equal parts potting soil, peat and sand are generally best.
 Commercial cactus mixes are acceptable, but avoid those that have food already in the mix.
 Your pot must have a draining hole at its bottom.

 A cactus fertilizer, fed at half strength, three times per growing period is generally advised.
 Any plant food with a high nitrogen value should be avoided.
+Jade plants do not grow in naturally rich soil and their roots will burn if they are over-fertilized.